top of page

 If your mark survives the 30-day publication window unopposed, the USPTO will directly issue you a registration certificate.
 This is unless you have filed a 1(b) Intent to Use application where you’d first have to file a Statement of Use (SOU) within 6 months.

 Also, you can begin using the ® symbol with your mark which indicates that your mark is officially registered with the USPTO.
-Before this, you should only be using the ™ symbol with your mark, which indicates that you make claim to the mark through use in commerce but yet don't have an official registration with the USPTO.
-You can actually begin using the ™ symbol as soon as you start using your mark with your business.
+Before this, you should only be using the ™ symbol with your mark, which indicates that you make claim to the mark through use in commerce but don't yet have an official registration with the USPTO.
+You can actually begin using the ™ symbol as soon as you start using the mark with your business.

 As for your certificate, you don’t lose any rights if you lose your certificate, but it does serve as legal recognition of your trademark registration.
 Your legal rights are vested with the recordation of the registration at the USPTO.
-Many people choose to keep or frame their registration certificate as proof of ownership.
+Still, many people choose to keep or frame their registration certificate as proof of ownership.

 Step 7: Maintaining and Renewing Your Trademark